ray-project/ray/doc/source/tune.rst

 Getting Started
 ---------------

-Check out how easy Ray Tune is to use.
-Add a two-line modification to a function:
+To use Ray Tune, add a two-line modification to a function:

 .. code-block:: python
    :emphasize-lines: 1,5